Skip to main content

 Add baby spinach.
 Check through the spinach as you add it to the pot, removing any long or large stems - this is optional.
 Add salt and red pepper flakes.
 Sauté for another 3-4 minutes or until spinach has wilted and is tender.

-Add broth, beans, basil, and allow them to heat well.
+Add the broth, beans, and basil, and let them heat through.
 Lower the heat and add cream.
 Simmer well for 20 to 30 minutes until the soup is warm.

 How can anything be bad when it starts with onions and ends with cream?